hyperledger-labs/harmonia/docs/r3/remote_finality_guarantors.md

 The complete proof of action on the Corda side consists of:

 1. Proof that a transaction with a given hash _will perform_ the required action.
-This is obtained through vicarious trust: Bob@Corda validates the draft transaction and passes the transactino hash on to Bob@EVM, who proceeds on the basis of trust in Bob@Corda.
+This is obtained through vicarious trust: Bob@Corda validates the draft transaction and passes the transaction hash on to Bob@EVM, who proceeds on the basis of trust in Bob@Corda.
 2. Proof that a transaction with the given hash _was finalised_.
 This is obtained through a combination of vicarious trust (Bob@Corda has supplied the public key of the notary whose signature means that the draft transaction has been finalised) and offline-verifiable cryptographic proof (the EVM contract checks that the provided transaction hash has been signed with this public key as a condition of completing the transfer transaction).

 The complete proof of action on the EVM side consists of: